-Subacromial bursitis has similar symptoms to Supraspinatus tendinitis with shoulder pain over a 60 degree arc when the arm is lifted sideways.
+Subacromial bursitis has similar symptoms to Supraspinatus tendinitis.
+In particular, shoulder pain over a 60-degree arc as you lift your arm out sideways.

-The Supraspinatus muscle runs along the top of the shoulder blade and inserts via the tendon at the top of the arm or humerus bone.
-This muscle is used to lift the arm up sideways and is also important in throwing sports as it is the muscle that holds the arm in the shoulder when you release what you are throwing.
+The Supraspinatus muscle runs along the top of the shoulder blade (scapula) and inserts via the tendon at the top of the arm or humerus (upper arm) bone.
+The muscle lifts the arm up sideways and is important in throwing sports.
+As one of the rotator cuff muscles, it holds the arm in the shoulder when you release what you are throwing.

-There are massive forces involved in slowing the arm down after you have thrown something but few people bother to train these muscles preferring to concentrate more on the muscles the accelerate the arm rather than decelerate it..
-A heavy fall onto the shoulder can also result in injuring the supraspinatus muscle.
+Large forces are involved when throwing, in particular when slowing the arm down after releasing the throwing implement.
+Few athletes people bother to train the rotator cuff muscles, preferring to concentrate more on the muscles which accelerate the arm rather than decelerate it.

 What can the athlete do?

-If possible however continue pain free mobility exercises to keep the full range of movement in the shoulder.
+- Mobility – is possible however continue pain-free mobility exercises to keep the full range of movement in the shoulder.
 This is important to prevent loss of movement in the shoulder and eventually muscle weakness.

-Apply cold therapy to reduce pain and inflammation.
-A cold pack or wrap can be applied every hour for 10 minutes reducing to 4 times a day as required.
+- Ice – apply cold therapy to reduce pain and inflammation.
+A cold pack or wrap can be applied every hour for 10 minutes reducing it to 4 times a day as required.

 What can a sports injury specialist or doctor do?

 The following guidelines are for information purposes only.
-We recommend seeking professional advice before attempting any rehabilitation.
+We recommend seeking professional advice before attempting any Subacromial bursitis rehabilitation.

-Before beginning a subacromial bursitis rehabilitation program it is important to be aware that the athletes chance of the injury recurring are increased by any of the following:
+Before beginning a subacromial bursitis rehabilitation program it is important to be aware that the athlete’s chance of the injury recurring is increased by any of the following: